Classes learning useful things and fun stuff

 * We teach leave it very early on, (usually the first session) believing that “impulse control” is hugely important for all dogs, especially puppies who put everything in their mouths.
-It was shocking to use to find out that traditionally, this is not taught until the third course.
+It was shocking to us to find out that traditionally, this is not taught for several months- until the third course.

 * We don’t make people walk their dogs only on the left- in real life this just isn’t always so convenient, so we teach change sides (and heel left and right in the more advanced classes).